BrythonServer/brython-server/README.md

 button unless you previously opened them with the Google Drive **Open with** context menu.

-Note: you may access (but not modify) any public Github or Google Drive Python source file without logging in to Github, Google, or creating an account.
-You *can* edit the source file locally in your browser but will not be able to commit any changes unless you are logged in and have priveleges to do so.
+Note: working with any Github repository or Google Drive source files will require you to have an account with these services.
+If you use these services to access files that are not modifiable by you, you will be able to edit them locally in the Brython-Server page but will not be able to commit or save any changes back to their original source unless you have the priveleges to do so.

 ### Turtle